Guhan-SenSam/Android-Notification-in-Python/Action Buttons Notification/README.md

   ### Launch Kivy App on Action Button Click

   Sometimes you would want to launch your kivy app on pressing an action button.
 It is suggested not to use this method as action buttons are meant to execute operations quickly and launching a kivy app is very slow.
+Check the extra folder for more info on how to use this method.

   Modify the python file by removing these lines
   ```